adejam/2du/README.md

 For learning purpose:

 - Some codes are WET
-- Some codes have been made DRY
+- Some codes have been made DRY.
-- Arrow function is used
-- Destructuring assignment is used.

 ## Technology Used